gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `Blk% = Opp. blocks / 2PA * 100`

-Arizona only had 6.8% of its shots blocked by opponents in 2017-2018.
-This was good for 17th in the nation.
+Gonzaga only had 5.8% of its shots blocked by opponents in 2018-2019.
+This was good for 2nd in the nation.

-The Wildcats attempted 1362 2-point shots and opponents blocked 92 of those attempts.
+The Bulldogs attempted 1449 2-point shots and opponents blocked 84 of those attempts.

-`Blk = 92 / 1362 * 100 = 6.8%`
+`Blk = 84 / 1449 * 100 = 5.8%`

-Pittsburgh had 15.3% of its shots blocked in 2017-2018.
-That clip ranks last \(351st\) in the country.
+Pittsburgh had 15.1% of its shots blocked in 2018-2019.
+That clip ranks last \(353rd\) in the country.

 ### Stl%